 - We do not require the writing test if you submit ACT Scores or the optional Essay if you submit SAT scores.

 We do not have a preference for either the SAT or the ACT.
-Test results from any of your high school years are acceptable, although we encourage senior-year testing.
+Test results from any of your high school years are acceptable.

 WashU accepts self-reported scores on the Common and Coalition applications.
 We hope this policy will make the application more accessible for you, since you will no longer have to formally request scores and pay for them to be sent to WashU.
 If you enroll at WashU and submitted unofficial scores, we will then ask you to send official score reports from testing agencies (ACT code: 2386; SAT code: 6929).

 For the ACT, Washington University considers your highest section scores across all the test dates that you submit.
 If you take both the ACT and SAT, we will consider whichever set of scores is most advantageous to you.
 We will “Super Score” within old sets of test scores or new sets of test scores, but not across tests.
 The last test date accepted will be the December testing (October if applying Early Decision I).

 Undocumented students receive the same admissions review as all applicants to our undergraduate programs.
 Students may choose to apply through the Common Application or the Coalition Application, which have optional questions regarding undocumented/DACA status.
 Applicants who are currently in the DACA Status (Deferred Action for Childhood Arrivals) will need to select “Other (Non-US)” for citizenship status.
 Then answer “No” for “Do you currently hold a valid U.S. Visa?”

 Please see the Center for Diversity & Inclusion website for more information regarding Undocumented Students (DACA) at WashU.